 As humanity and its descendants and creations spread first across the solar system and then across the stars, the transapients travelled with them and ahead of them, a new force which spurred and drove human and other human-equivalent civilizations.
 In due course the transapients split into factions, some hostile, some indifferent, and some friendly to their biological predecessors.
 For their own inscrutable reasons, they began to manipulate entire nation-states and worlds towards various goals.
-Sophont philosophy and cultures were formed, reformed, and remade as sophisticated memetic tools performed their work.
+Sophont philosophies and cultures were formed, reformed, and remade as sophisticated memetic tools performed their work upon them.
 Immaterial and undetected, levers of trend and fad, idea and belief pushed and pulled at human and other modosphont minds, shaping them to the transapients' mysterious desires.
 Fighting among themselves, the early transapients nearly destroyed the solar system, driving the bulk of lesser Terragenkind to the stars, and giving birth to a god-like being who exceeded their own powers as they exceeded those of humanity, a being of the Second Singularity.
 Other, greater Singularities were to follow.

 The archailect that rules EarthMeme:

 Self-reproducing idea or other information pattern which is propagated in ways similar to that of a gene.
 Memetic Engineering:

 The science and art of establishing a meme or meme-complex.Techocalypse:

 The disaster that befell the Solar System in 540 AT -known by many other names, including the Nanodisaster, the Technocrash, and the Nanoswarms as well as more technical terms such as Cascading Complexity Collapse.